Snorkeling at Los Tuneles with Galapagos Sharks

 Lesson 1: Sharks don’t bite, horse flies do!

 Swimming with Manta Rays

-On our boat ride to the first snorkeling location, our captain let myself and two other passengers sit on the top part of the boat.
+On our boat ride to the first snorkeling location, our captain let myself and two other guests sit on the top part of the boat.
 From here, we witnessed the fin tips of four manta rays coming out of the water.
 The boat slowed so we could get a better look at them.
 There was one incredibly large ray swimming with three smaller ones.
 Our awesome captain told us we could hop out and try to snorkel with them.
 We quickly got our masks and fins on, jumping into the chilly, blue ocean.

 Sea Turtles, Sea Horses, and Sharks – Oh My!

 We continued our trip to the first snorkeling location.
-We moved through shallow, chilly waters and came upon my very first sea turtle!
+We moved through shallow, chilly waters and came upon a group of sea turtles!
 I had no idea that these creatures could hold their breath for hours at a time.
 Then, they just peek their heads up out of the water, for another sip of air, before returning underwater.

 The captain of the boat took my Go Pro and told me to swim ahead, so he could film me swimming with this beauties.
 We moved under multiple lava tunnels, each time greeted by more sharks!
-As we circled back to where we began with these sharks we were provided with a rare treat…
+As we circled back to where we began with these sharks we were provided with a rare treat…white tip sharks mating

 This was unreal!
 Sharks swimming about with two paired in the middle.
-They were vertical, heads down, tails up, intertwined in each other.
+They were vertical; heads down, tails up, intertwined in each other.
 Pure nature and instinct.
 A sight I will never forget.
 Our guide said he hadn’t seen this in years.
 Thankfully, I got this all on video!!